-Soviet leader Joseph Stalin vetoes a plan by Kim to launch an attack but does provide aid to assist with the build-up of a military force capable of countering the estimated 300,000 South Korean troops massing on the border at the 38th parallel.
+Soviet leader Joseph Stalin vetoes a plan by Kim to launch an attack but does provide aid to assist with the build-up of a military force capable of countering the South Korean troops massing on the border at the 38th parallel.
 When low-level clashes begin to occur the border is fortified.

 1950 - Kim spends April in Moscow attempting to convince Stalin and the Soviet authorities that he can win a war with the South.
-Finally Stalin agrees.
+Finally, Stalin agrees.
 The following month, during a visit by Kim to Beijing, Mao also gives the go-ahead.

-The Korean War, known in the north as the 'Fatherland Liberation War' or the 'Great War for the Liberation of the Motherland', begins on 25 June when North Korean forces march into the South.
+The Korean War, known in the North as the Fatherland Liberation War or the Great War for the Liberation of the Motherland, begins on 25 June when up to 90,000 North Korean troops march into the South.
 Kim is head of the military committee coordinating the action as well as supreme commander of the Korean People's Army.

-The situation is quickly reversed is early September when the US-led UN Command force launches a surprise counteroffensive behind the North Korean lines then drives Kim's army back almost to the border with China.
+The situation is quickly reversed is early September when a US-led UN Command force launches a surprise counteroffensive behind the North Korean lines then drives Kim's army back almost to the border with China.
 The North Koreans avoid a total rout only with the aid of the Chinese People's Volunteer Army, a massive force numbering almost three million troops, that is dispatched by Mao.
 By early 1951 the opposing forces are again facing off over the 38th parallel.

 The UN intervention is the body's first collective action since its formation in 1945.
 The Command force is comprised of troops from 16 member nations (Australia, Belgium, Britain, Canada, Columbia, Ethiopia, France, Greece, Luxembourg, the Netherlands, New Zealand, the Philippines, South Africa, Thailand, Turkey, and the US) and medical support from five others (Denmark, India, Italy, Norway and Sweden).